Sobolev $(p,q)$-extension operators and Neumann eigenvalues: Introduction

-where $d(\Omega)$ is the diameter of a convex domain $\Omega$.
-Unfortunately, in non-convex domains, the first non-trivial Neumann eigenvalue $\mu(\Omega)$ cannot be estimated in terms of Euclidean diameters.
-This can be seen by considering a domain consisting of two identical squares connected by a thin corridor \cite{BCDL16}.
+In the case of general non-convex domains, such an estimate in terms of \(d(\Omega)\) is no longer valid.
+A simple counterexample is provided by a domain composed of two identical squares connected by a narrow corridor~\cite{BCDL16}, for which \(\mu(\Omega)\) can be made arbitrarily small while the diameter \(d(\Omega)\) remains fixed.

-In the present article, based on bounded $(p,q)$-extension operators, we consider the non-linear Neumann eigenvalue problem in H\"older cuspidal domains.